-My husband says that this his favorite among all the dishes I have prepared at home.
+My husband says that this Pasta Pomodoro recipe is his favorite among all the dishes I have prepared at home.
 It makes for a nice light dinner that is easy and requires very little time to prepare.

 This recipe came about from putting together tips from several cooking blogs and cooking shows.
 After a couple of tweaks, I’ve found the one that my family really likes.